open-prison-education/ope-lms/README.md

 #### How It Works

-1. **On Application Start**: The app reads `config.json` from the application directory
+1. **Configuration Loading**: The `ConfigManager` singleton class loads and validates the configuration at startup
-2. **Drive Validation**: Checks if the specified drive exists and has write permissions
+2. **Drive Validation**: The application checks if the specified drive exists and has write permissions
 3. **Data Path**: Uses `{drive}:/ProgramData/OPE` as the base data directory
-4. **Error Handling**: If the config file is missing, invalid, or the drive is inaccessible, the application shows an error message and exits
+4. **Error Handling**: If configuration fails, the application shows an error message and exits

 #### Example Configurations